 Applications should provide a detailed plan that is appropriate for a postdoctoral fellow and describe how the candidate will be provided with support as well as adequate, appropriate, and timely information to transition into the next phase of the biomedical research workforce pathway.
 In most circumstances the training plan should include mentoring the candidate to submit fellowships/career development applications.
 NIGMS encourages diversity supplement applications that will provide candidates with the knowledge, skills, and support to transition to academic research careers.

 Applications should provide a detailed plan that is appropriate for a junior investigator and describe how the candidate will be provided with support as well as adequate, appropriate, and timely information to transition into independence and professional advancement at their institution.
 Applications should clearly state what the goal of the supplement is and how it will enable the candidate to achieve independence and advance to the next career stage.
-In most circumstances the training plan should include mentoring the candidate to submit research grant applications, such as R01, MIRA for ESIs, R15 or SCORE, career development or other relevant research grants.
+In most circumstances the training plan should include mentoring the candidate to submit research grant applications, such as R01, MIRA for ESIs, R15, ReWARD, SuRE, career development or other relevant research grants.
 Applicants should describe plans for publications and how the supplement will enable the candidate to enhance their research program and/or training of students at their own institution.
 NIGMS encourages diversity supplement applications that will provide candidates with the knowledge, skills, and support to fully transition to independence and achieve tenure.

 For more information, contact: